 The patient who needs immediate assistance should not communicate directly with the researcher.
 Instead, they should call the doctor’s office or take other appropriate measures, such as going to the nearest emergency service.

-- i) The understanding of effective CD4 T cell help in anti-HIV immunity, and the assessment of immunotherapeutic strategies, in particular broadly neutralizing antibodies, to modulate such responses.
+ii) The understanding of effective CD4 T cell help in anti-HIV immunity, and the assessment of immunotherapeutic strategies, in particular broadly neutralizing antibodies, to modulate such responses.

-- iii) The links between differentiation and regulation of CD4 T cells and their role as viral reservoirs, both in humans and in animal models.
+iii) The links between differentiation and regulation of CD4 T cells and their role as viral reservoirs, both in humans and in animal models.